ParanoidBat/AttendanceSystem/README.md

 To enroll, there is also a button (D3 : `BTN_ENROLL`) on the device.
 After the fingerprint is registered, the device will display a number; which is the **fingerprint ID**, you will need this number to put in the mobile phone interface for registering the new user.

+You will find a code block that runs every 30 mintues; this system stores scanning events if there is no network available.
+Every 30 minutes, it attempts to flush the stored events to the database, hence, ensuring no data is lost.

 The code should be understandable now that you know the flow of the system.
 The `RTClib` library; I believe, needs to be downloaded from Arduino's official library archive.
 The `BMA_R30X` library can be found [here](https://github.com/ParanoidBat/BMA-R30X)
 The mobile application can be found [here](https://github.com/ParanoidBat/BMA-Client-App)